How is your research tackling some of the major challenges facing humanity in the 21st century?

 How does your work align with the UN’s Sustainable Development Goals?

-What motivated you to do what you now do and/or pursue your field of study?
+What motivated you to do what you now do?

-What course have you taken recently in SENS that you’ve loved and why?
+What course have you taken recently that you’ve loved and why?